zack-bitcoin/CryptGo/README.md

 *a web wallet so that we don't have to install python

-*an easy way to start a game with a handicap (CryptGo already supports this, we just need a user-interface.)
+*an easy way to start a game with a handicap.
+CryptGo already supports this, we just need a user-interface.
+This interface should also allow betting money against the other person.

 ####alt-coin issues